hasherwi/hasherwi.github.io/README.md

 ### Zoom Video Communications

-*TECHNICAL ENABLEMENT MANAGER: JUNE 2024 – PRESENT: DENVER, CO*
+*TECHNICAL ENABLEMENT MANAGER: JUNE 2024 – PRESENT, DENVER, CO*

 > I program manage enablement for all Solution Engineers and Technical Solution Architects in the Americas, supporting over 15,000 live enablement engagements since my hire.
-> I serve as the subject matter expert (SME) on technical education to guide product SMEs on how to best convey concepts for enablement.
+> I serve as the subject-matter expert (SME) on technical education to guide product SMEs on how to best convey concepts for enablement.
 > I administer the pre-sales demonstration environment, supporting an average of three tickets per day.
 > I collaborate with the sales, product, and partner enablement teams to ensure consistent messaging in all training content.